SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

    ex: ffupload FY18Surifish12SBlastResults.tsv

 .. note::
-   This is a slightly different command than what is listed in the above linked GitHub page.
+   "ffupload" is a slightly different command than what is listed in the above linked GitHub page.

 This will result in a link that pastes to the command line, click that link and the send.vis.ee page with the download will pop up.
 Download the file to the current browser's downloads.